EViT: An Eagle Vision Transformer with Bi-Fovea Self-Attention: Experiments

-\textbf{Results.} Table~\ref{tab:coco2017} shows the performance comparison of EViTs with other backbone networks for object detection and instance segmentation on COCO 2017 val dataset.
-For RetinaNet framework, the mean Average Precision (mAP), Average Precision at 50\% and 75\% IoU thresholds ($AP_{50}$, $AP_{75}$), and three object sizes Average Precision (small, medium, and large ($AP_{S}$, $AP_{M}$, and $AP_{L}$)) are used as the evaluation metrics to evaluate model performance.
-From the results, it can be seen that EViTs have significant competitive advantages compared with other methods.
-Specifically, the average accuracy of EViT-Small and EViT-Base is at least 8\% higher than those of the ResNet-50 and ResNet-101, and also surpasses the advanced PVTv2-B2 and PVTv2-B3 by 0.4\% and 0.7\%, respectively.
-For Mask R-CNN framework, the bounding box Average Precision ($AP_{b}$) and mask Average Precision ($AP_{m}$) at mean and different IoU thresholds (50\%, 75\%) are used as the evaluation metrics.
-According to the results, EViT-Small and EViT-Base also significantly outperform the other methods.
-Specifically, in $mAP^b$ and $mAP^m$ metrics, EViT-Small is ahead of PVTv2-B2 0.7\% and 0.5\%, and EViT-Base is ahead of PVTv2-B3 0.5\% and 0.6\% respectively.
+\textbf{Results.} Table~\ref{tab:coco2017} shows the performance comparison {between the} EViTs {and} other backbone networks {in terms of} object detection and instance segmentation {tasks implemented} on {the} COCO 2017 dataset.
+In the RetinaNet framework, the mean Average Precision (mAP), Average Precision at 50\% and 75\% {Intersection over Union} (IoU) thresholds ($AP_{50}$, $AP_{75}$), and average precision across three object sizes (small, medium, and large, {denoted as} $AP_{S}$, $AP_{M}$, and $AP_{L}${, respectively}) are used as the evaluation metrics {for} model performance {assessments}. {The numerical results show} that {the} EViTs have significant competitive advantages {over the} other networks.
+Specifically, the average {accuracies} of EViT-Small and EViT-Base {are} at least 8\% higher than {those of} ResNet-50 and ResNet-101, and {they outperform} the advanced PVTv2-B2 and PVTv2-B3 by 0.5\% and 0.6\%, respectively.
+In the Mask R-CNN framework, the bounding box Average Precision ($AP_{b}$) and mask Average Precision ($AP_{m}$) at {the} mean and different IoU thresholds (50\%, 75\%) are used as the evaluation metrics. {These results also show that} EViT-Small and EViT-Base significantly outperform the other networks.
+Specifically, in {terms of the} $mAP^b$ and $mAP^m$ metrics, EViT-Small {exceeds} PVTv2-B2 {by} 0.7\% and 0.5\%, {while} EViT-Base {exceeds} PVTv2-B3 {by} 0.5\% and 0.6\% respectively.